huzeifah-m/PBI-Pro-License-Automated-Control/README.md

  ![](https://github.com/huzeifah-m/PBI-Pro-License-Automated-Control/blob/main/Images/Rejection%20Email.gif)

  •	For the 'Yes' case (request has been approved) we need to check whether the user is already a member of the desired security group.
 Add a Azure AD 'Check group membership' action, which either returns the given id if the user is a member of the group, or the result will be empty if they are not a member.
 Select a dynamic ID input for 'User' and input the desired group ID for 'Group ID'.
-The group ID can be found in the overview page of the group in the Azure portal:
+The group ID can be found in the overview page of the group in the Azure portal.

  •	Add a 'Condition', we input the 'value' from the previous step and check whether the desired group ID is contained in the result.